kosukatsu/track_irregularity_forecasting/README.md

 ## Notice
 In the experimental results in the paper we use the track geometry irregularity data of Tokaido Shinkansen.
-However, in order to use the data, you must sign a confidentiality agreement with the Central Japan Railway Company.
+However, the data is not publicly available.
+In order to use the data, you must sign a confidentiality agreement with the Central Japan Railway Company.

-You can check the operation of the code by using dummy data.
+You can check the operation of the code by using dummy data in this repositry.

 ## Installation
 We support `Anaconda` enviroment.